Introduction

 The servant leadership model is expressed through an attitude that focuses on the growth of character and stewardship solely.
 The overall outcome generates a lower retention rate and fosters higher productivity by making an impact on the lives of the humans behind the machine.

 A majority of servant leadership characteristics encircle the idea of humility, that you are not the most vital cog in the machine.
-It is both an inherent skill and developed trait that often goes unappreciated, especially in highly capitalistic societies.
-Other vital characteristics include empathy, listening, commitment, self-awareness, conceptualization, and integrity.
+It is both an inherent skill and a developed trait that often goes unappreciated, especially in highly capitalistic societies.

 The servant leadership theory revolves around what it believes true leadership should be defined as.
 A power leader, or traditional leader, is simply the leader by title and not by any demonstrating traits or leadership skills.
 As a result, there isn’t a need to connect with employees on a personal level or any value placed on the idea of mentorship.